Begoña Gómez: Investigation into influence trafficking and corruption, 2024

-On 24 April 2024, a judge opened an investigation into Gómez for possible influence trafficking and corruption following a complaint by a number of anti-graft organizations, including Manos Limpias, or Clean Hands in English (referencing the 1990s Italian corruption investigative pool Mani pulite), an anti-corruption non-governmental organization.
-Led by Miguel Bernad, formerly the secretary general of the far-right National Front, it considers itself a trade union but its main activity is acting as a platform pursuing politically-motivated legal cases; for example, they brought the popular accusation against Iñaki Urdangarín and his wife the daughter of the King of Spain, which led to the conviction of the former for corruption offences.
+On 24 April 2024, judge Juan Carlos Peinado opened an investigation into Gómez for alleged influence trafficking and corruption following a complaint by a number of anti-graft organisations, including Manos Limpias, or Clean Hands in English (referencing the 1990s Italian corruption investigative pool Mani pulite), an anti-corruption non-governmental organisation.
+Led by Miguel Bernad, formerly the secretary general of the far-right National Front, it considers itself a trade union but its main activity is acting as a platform pursuing politically-motivated legal cases; for example, they acted as a private prosecutor against Iñaki Urdangarín and his wife the daughter of the King of Spain, which led to the conviction of the former for corruption offences.

 Gómez had signed several letters of recommendation for companies that ended up receiving state aid or contracts.
-The Central Operative Unit (UCO) of the Civil Guard found no evidence that she or Sanchez himself interceded in favour of these companies, but some considered her behavior to be ethically doubtful; unlike countries such as the United Kingdom, Spain has no code of ethics defining activities of the relatives of public officials.

-At a rally of the Spanish far-right party Vox in Madrid on 19 May 2024, the incumbent Argentinian president Javier Milei called Gómez corrupt, which caused a diplomatic crisis with Argentina, and the Spanish ambassador demanded apologies.
-The attack on his wife caused Sanchez to take a five-day recess and consider resignation, which he ultimately did not do, writing: "We are absolutely calm.
+The Central Operative Unit (UCO) of the Civil Guard found no evidence that she or Sanchez himself interceded in favour of these companies, but some considered her behaviour to be ethically doubtful; unlike countries such as the United Kingdom, Spain has no code of ethics defining activities of the relatives of public officials.
+At a rally held by the Spanish far-right party Vox in Madrid on 19 May 2024, the incumbent Argentinian president Javier Milei called Gómez corrupt, which caused a diplomatic crisis with Argentina, and the Spanish ambassador demanded apologies.
+The attack on his wife caused Sánchez to take a five-day recess and consider resignation, which he ultimately did not do, writing: "We are absolutely calm.
 There is nothing behind these accusations, only a cheap hoax created by far-right groups."
 The education minister and government spokesperson Pilar Alegría expressed surprise at the fact the news of the investigation came out ahead of the 2024 European Parliament election in Spain and stated: "We know that there is absolutely nothing here.
 What we have here is a mudslinging campaign by the right and the far right."
 Gómez was scheduled to testify before a Madrid court on 5 July 2024 as "an investigated party" about "the alleged offences of corruption in the private sector and influence peddling".